+Service Name CRISIS RESPONSE

+Funding Source Behavioral Health

+Setting Community-based setting

+Facility or As required by DHHS Division of Public Health

+Professional

+License

-Service Name CRISIS RESPONSE Funding Source Behavioral Health runding bource Denavioral freatur Setting Community-based setting , c Facility or As required by DHHS Division of Public Health Professional License Basic Definition Crisis Response is designed to use natural supports and resources to resolve an immediate mental health or substance use crisis in the least restrictive environment by creating a plan with the individual to resolve the crisis.
+Basic Definition • Crisis Response is designed to use natural supports and resources to resolve an immediate mental health or substance use crisis in the least restrictive environment by creating a plan with the individual to resolve the crisis.
 The goal of the service is to develop and begin implementation of a crisis intervention plan, ensure safety, and access the necessary level of care.

-Service Face-to-face meeting with individual in crisis within one hour of initial contact Expectations • Evaluation on site including brief mental health status and substance use disorder screening, risk of • dangerousness to self and/or others assessment, and determination of appropriate level of care A brief individualized crisis plan developed with individual and support system Onsite mental health and/or substance use disorder interventions and crisis management Provide linkage to information and referral including appropriate community-based mental health and/or substance use disorder services Consultation to hospital emergency personnel, law enforcement, and community agencies as needed Provide post crisis follow-up support as needed Arrange for alternatives to psychiatric hospitalization if appropriate All services must be culturally sensitive
+Service Expectations Face-to-face meeting with individual in crisis within one hour of initial contact.
+In-person response by 2 team members preferred.
+Upon contact, conduct an evaluation including brief mental health status and substance use disorder screening shall include at least one of the following SBQR, ASQ, CAGE-AID, CSSRS to ensure youths and adults will be assessed for suicidality, homicidality, substance abuse, and current symptoms.
+Brown-Stanley Safety Plan developed with individual and support system.
+Provide mental health and/or substance use disorder interventions and crisis management.
+Provide linkage to information and referral including appropriate community-based mental health and/or substance use disorder services.
+Consultation to hospital emergency personnel, law enforcement, and community agencies as needed.
+Provide post crisis follow-up support with first attempt made within 24 hours and three total attempts made within 72 hours including crisis disposition.
+Arrange for alternatives to psychiatric hospitalization if appropriate.
+Contact 988 call center and advise the crisis counselor of the outcome of the crisis response event.
+All services must be culturally sensitive.
+A licensed clinician must be available at all times to provide support, guidance, and direction to the responding team members.
+The clinician will respond within 30 minutes of contact by the team member(s).
+Response may indicate a need for the clinician to arrive in-person.
+Non-licensed Certified Peer Support Specialists and Direct Care Staff must respond with another staff member until they have completed all training.